Congrats, you’ve decided to have a website! Do you realize how many options you have?!

 But it offers an amazing order tracking system and the possibility to import and/or export products to/from the other online platforms.

 In general, we can say that Squarespace offers more built-in tools than WordPress.
 However, WP has one big advantage – the extensions, since Squarespace does not have any application or plugin storage.

 - As for pricing, making a website with Squarespace can turn out to be cheaper than with WordPress, despite the first one specializes in the paid plans and WordPress is an open-source platform.

 - As for Squarespace vs WordPress flexibility, WordPress wins the battle (it offers a greater choice of the designs, useful options for the customization, and amazing flexibility).
-Squarespace offers amazingly looking templates, but there are not that much of them and they are not that flexible.
+Squarespace offers amazingly looking templates, but there are not that many of them and they are not that flexible.

 And one more important thing is the export of your website.
 Would you agree with that: the content on your site is your property, so you are completely free to move it wherever you want?
 Of course, you would.
 And here we are: WordPress easily beats Squarespace with its simple options for exporting your site!

 WordPress is just the opposite.
 You don’t need to buy some SEO tools unless you want to, but the basic set of SEO tools offerings will be just the basics.
-But analyzing Squarespace VS WordPress SEO, you should keep in mind that if you upgrade to Business plan for $25 a month, then you will get the possibility to use the advanced SEO plugins.
+But analyzing Squarespace VS WordPress SEO, you should keep in mind that if you upgrade to a Business plan for $25 a month, then you will get the possibility to use the advanced SEO plugins.

 Also, using just one plugin like Yoast SEO by WP, you’ll have almost every tool to get your site to the peak of Google’s search results.